pinnertw/Image_Filtering/README.md

 each line of multiple_machine_test is in the form: name load_time method blur sobel (blur+sobel) export_time

 images/test: randomly generated animated gifs with **one** picture of fixed width and different heights

+MPI_filter:

+- if nb_process<n_images, then process the first images by packs of nb_process images, 1 process per image
+- then, process the remaining images with nb_process images